kailash-manasarovar/statement/docs/timeline/2025/february.md

 - Was this an attempt to get me back making money on the porn-networks as soon as possible; the porn-gangs having lost one of their most lucrative revenue streams, sedated naked me?
 - Or was my "accidental" demise better managed out of the country where doctors can be more easily paid off to make false statements about cause-of-death, or the cause of your completely well 5-year-old having to suddenly use a colostomy bag, etc., just like they do in Dénia?

-### Reminding Paul about the money I'm offering for porn with me in a starring role
+### Reminding Paul about the money I'm offering for any porn with me starring

 - I remind Paul that I'm offering a lot of money for any porn with me in it.
 - I keep telling him about it, like I tell all my audience on social media repeatedly too.